Classification SystemsPublished on February 15 2015

 In the early stages of a project, the existing quantitative rock mass classification systems (empirical design methods) can be applied as a useful tool to establish a preliminary design.
 At least two systems should be applied (Bieniawski, 1984, 1989).
 Classification systems are, however, unreliable for rock support determinations during construction, as local geometric and geological features may override the rock mass quality defined by the classification system.
 Restrictions on their use here are also pointed out by Bieniawski (1997).

 Several classification systems have been developed over time.
 Some have been developed specifically for a project.
-Classification systems are probably among the most frequently used tools in support design of underground excavations in rock.
+Some comments on classification systems are presented here and some references are presented here.

 To view a paper on the ability and use of classification systems, see the paper 'Classification as a tool in rock engineering'.